Cedric-Gourville/Learn-javascript/README.md

 # Warm-up

 First advice, take a look to [codewars](http://www.codewars.com/), I think it's a good things to have when you want to start coding.
 It allows you to learn new concept, use google, stackoverflow ect...and it's kind of funny.
 You can also compare you solution to other code warriors.
-I use it since a few days and I learned a lot.
+I use it since a few days and I've learned a lot.